Subchapter 5 vs. Traditional Ch 11 Bankruptcy

 Elimination of the Committee of Creditors

-Subchapter 5 eliminates the Committee of Creditors that would be required in a Chapter 11 bankruptcy.
+Subchapter 5 eliminates the Committee of Creditors that is often required in a Chapter 11 bankruptcy.
 This not only works to eliminate superfluous creditor involvement, but it also helps reduce the cost of Chapter 11 bankruptcy for small businesses.
 The Committee of Creditors incurs significant professional fees that a small business would be responsible for paying.
 Without the Committee, the process moves along more quickly and at a significantly reduced cost to the business.

 Elimination of Need for Filed Disclosure Statement